chamarapaul/scribble-scrabble/README.md

 Next.js, React, TypeScript, and lots of ❤️

 ## License
 The source code for It's Scribble Scrabble Time! is licensed under the MIT License.
 See the LICENSE file for details.

-All drawings created using Scribble Scrabble belong to their respective creators.
+All drawings created using It's Scribble Scrabble Time! belong to their respective creators.
 Users retain full ownership of their creations.

 ---